fmrtl73/pxdocs/content/reference/release-notes/portworx.md

 ### Notes

-* Portworx 2.7.2.1 once again supports installations on Ubuntu 16.04 with the 4.15.0-142-generic kernel.
+* Portworx 2.7.2.1 once again supports installations on Ubuntu 16.04 with the 4.15.0-142-generic and 4.15.0-144-generic kernels.
 See the list of [supported kernels](/reference/knowledge-base/supported-kernels) for information.

 ### Fixes